ShareShare

 The application of the 5 whys is quite simple: when you identify a problem, you ask yourself “why” five times, until you get to the cause of the problem.
 It is important to clarify that “five” is just a number suggested by the method.

-• Describe the problem so that everyone understands clearly what is happening.
-To do this, use documents, records, emails and other useful items, observing everything that is happening.
+2. Clearly describe the problem: To do this, use documents, records, emails and other useful items, observing everything that is happening.
 Thus, everyone will have the same focus, and details will not go unnoticed.

-• Repeat the “why?” question until you get to the root cause of the problem.
-And remember that five is just a reference.
+4. Keep askingwhyuntil you reach the root cause: Remember that five is just a reference.
 In certain problems you will need to repeat the question more times, while in others you will be able to determine the root cause before that.

-• First why: The paint booth was turned off in the middle of the process.
+• Why 1: The paint booth was turned off in the middle of the process.

-• Second why: There was a lack of electricity.
+• Why 2: There was a lack of electricity.

-• Third, why: The circuit breaker ended up tripping.
+• Why 3: The circuit breaker ended up tripping.

-• Fourth why: The circuit breaker wiring melted and it shorted.
+• Why 4: The circuit breaker wiring melted and it shorted.

 1. The power cabling was inadequate;